Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights

-The Kansas City Chiefs (2-3) are 6.5-point favorites heading into their matchup on Sunday, October 17, 2021 against the Washington Football Team (2-3).
-An over/under of 55 is set for the contest.
+The Washington Football Team (2-3) will try to prove oddsmakers wrong when they hit the field against the Kansas City Chiefs (2-3) on Sunday, October 17, 2021 as 6.5-point underdogs.
+The over/under is set at 54.5 points for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.